hengfei-wang/hengfei-wang.github.io/_pages/cv.md

 <div class="cv-toolbar">
   <a class="cv-btn" href="{{ '/files/CV.pdf' | relative_url }}" target="_blank" rel="noopener" download>Download PDF</a>
   <a class="cv-btn" href="{{ '/files/CV.pdf' | relative_url }}" target="_blank" rel="noopener">Open in new window</a>
-  <div class="cv-note">If the browser cannot embed the PDF, please use "Download PDF" or "Open in new window".
-Mobile devices typically open the system PDF viewer.</div>
 </div>

 <!-- Update timestamp -->